RushilYadav/Fake-News-Detector/README.md

 2. Open the window and paste a news headline or article in the text area.

-3. Click **Check** to see the prediction.
+3. Click **Verify** to see the prediction.

 ## Future Improvements

-- Add more labels to improve predictions
-- Integrate real fact-checking APIs to cross-reference news.
+- Improve evidence retrieval for better claim checks.
-- Fine-tune the model for better accuracy
+- Fine-tune the model for better accuracy.